Skip to the main content.

 What is BIPA?

-The Biometric Information Privacy Act (BIPA) is a law enacted in Illinois in 2008 to regulate private entities' collection, use, and storage of biometric data.
-It primarily aims to protect individuals' unique biometric identifiers, such as fingerprints, retina scans, and facial geometry, from unauthorized use and data breaches.
+The Biometric Information Privacy Act (BIPA) is a groundbreaking law enacted in Illinois in 2008 to regulate the collection, use, and storage of biometric data by private entities.
+The Act itself,...requires a private entity that obtains an individual's biometric identifier or biometric information to take specified actions to maintain and ensure the privacy and security of such biometric data.
+This aims to protect individuals' unique biometric identifiers, such as fingerprints, retina scans, and facial geometry, from unauthorized use and data breaches.

 Recently, the Illinois Supreme Court delivered a notable ruling regarding the intersection of BIPA and HIPAA, particularly in the healthcare sector.
 The case involved two nurses who sued Ingalls Memorial Hospital, asserting that the hospital's use of fingerprint-enabled medication storage systems violated BIPA's requirement for notification when collecting biometric data.
 However, the hospital defended its practices by arguing that this biometric data collection was integral to healthcare operations and thus protected under HIPAA.

 Initially, an appellate court sided with the nurses, but the Illinois Supreme Court overturned this decision.
 The Supreme Court ruled that the hospital's actions were compliant with HIPAA, and therefore, the collection of employee biometric data without explicit notification was permissible.
-This ruling signifies a notable exception in BIPA's application, specifically in healthcare settings where biometric data aligns with HIPAA's guidelines for patient care, treatment, or operations.
+This ruling signifies a notable exception in BIPA's application, specifically in healthcare settings where biometric data is used in alignment with HIPAA's guidelines for patient care, treatment, or operations.

 What types of data does BIPA protect?